2N Diamonds & Fine Jewelry

 +

-Brilliance — The total white light reflected back to your eye
+Brilliance — The total amount of white light reflected back to your eye from the diamond's interior

-Fire — The dispersion of light into rainbow spectral colors
+Fire — The dispersion of white light into a spectrum of rainbow colors as it exits the facets

-Hearts & Arrows — The pinnacle pattern of an ideal cut diamond
+Hearts & Arrows — The hallmark pattern of an ideal-cut round brilliant, visible through a special viewer

 IGI Cut Grades: Ideal → Excellent → Very Good → Good → Fair.
-We recommend Ideal or Excellent for maximum sparkle.
+At 2N Diamonds, we recommend Ideal or Excellent for maximum sparkle.
+The difference between a well-cut and a poorly-cut diamond of the same carat weight is dramatic — one will dazzle, the other will look lifeless.

 Full Cut Guide →